JanssenProject/jans/docs/admin/install/helm-install/google-gke.md

     - MySQL for persistence storage

-      In production environment, you would deploy the database on `Cloud SQL`
+      In a production environment, a production grade MySQL server should be used such as `Cloud SQL`

       For testing purposes, you can deploy it on the GKE cluster using the following commands: